nicholastmosher/identity-model/NOTES.md

   be able to sign WASM modules to enable sending functions to peers who have granted you the ability to do so.

+# March 5 2025

+- Create an event log for the purpose of delivering a security report at the beginning of each day.
+The app would deliver one notification each day, and it should be a summary of all peers that have participated in a backup of your peer's designated replicate-me data.
+The app presents a view that's a timeline of confirmed synchronization events with your trusted replication circle.
+This gives you a daily feed of confirming backups have been completed successfully.
+The objective would be to get people in the habit of being backup-conscious, because a genuine alternative to cloud software means that we'll need to set new expectations around digital security and data protection.
+I believe many people use cloud backup services because there's no better way yet to protect their data with such ease and confidence.

+- Replicate-me data would be like albums or other directories of data that you ask trusted peers to keep a copy of for you.
+With a given peer, exchange an agreed upon amount of disk space to dedicate to storing that peer's data, their replicate-me data.

+# March 5, 2025

+- Choosing a concrete application as a basis for sketching the requirements for identity, data ownership and control, and access patterns.
+Using a “shared photo albums” app as the first use-case/case-study.
+- Requirements for a photo sharing application:
+  - Need some way to grant specific devices access to specific subsets of photos
+  - Need a portable and ideally agnostic/extensible model for identities and data ownership
+  - Data model needs to express the ability to employ redundancy among a trusted pool of devices or members
+  - Distinguish the notion of “you can back up my data but not read it” vs “I’m sharing data that you can also read and/or write”
+  - Potentially need a multi-level authority scheme, so for example ownership of a photo is expressed distinctly from who (group of participants) is allowed to read/write.
+“Writes” here may refer to the ability to reshare with other groups or to publish derivations.
+  - A user should be able to create distinct profiles that may be used to participate in different spaces.
+    It should not be possible to infer that one profile is controlled by the same person/key/authority as another profile.
+Motivation: have one profile for family spaces and another unassociated profile for other spaces, they should not be externally identifiable as being under the same control.
+  - Some notion of “spaces” needs to be first-class, this would put access control front-and center, any application participating in a “space” with multiple participants would highlight that the data in that space is shared.
+May need some way to add or remove people from a group which may involve some dance with cryptographic keys rolling or such.
+  - It should be possible to have a photo in a private space and share it to a public space.
+This may present as a capability granted from one space to another.
+  - Transitive vs non-transitive capabilities, such as the capability for somebody to “hold” an encrypted backup of some of my data, which they may subsequently delegate to others to increase replication.
+Or non-transitive such as read access.
+  - Levels of access: Read (can view file contents), Hold (knows the file exists and may replicate but not view the data), or Hidden (does not know the data exists at all).
+  - Example: I share a folder of photos or documents with a group.
+The underlying operation would be to create a shared access key/identity for the group, then sign a capability for the chosen files that grants that group the ability to read/hold/etc. that data.

+Next steps:

+- Attempt to instantiate the Willow protocol and capabilities to express operations to fulfill the needs of a photo sharing app
+- Think about acceptance tests for various scenarios

 # Feb 6 2025

 Project Kickoff!